 I was British first and English second.
-Never more English than when sport had to be played but I was always prouder to be British.
-I love Scotland and most things Scottish (midges aside - although to be fair I've had them worse in the Lakes).
+At my most English when sport had to be played but I was always prouder to be British.
+I love Scotland and most things Scottish (midges aside – although to be fair I’ve had them worse in the Lakes).
 That love, appreciation of Scotland perhaps came from my father being based at the British barracks in Stanley Fort, Hong Kong, where he managed the satellite Earth Station there for Cable and Wireless in the early 1980s.
-At the time the Scot's Guards were in situ and naturally many of my peers were Scottish.
-The exposure to the heart stirring drone of the pipes was never too far.
+At the time the Scot’s Guards were in situ and naturally many of my peers were Scottish.
+The exposure to the heart-stirring drone of the pipes was never too far.

 I fondly remember my father and a friend smuggling a pipe band back into the barracks well beyond curfew one New Year’s Eve, after they had piped us into the New Year.
 It may have been my fondness as a child for all things military and the important role that the Scots played within the British Army in so many historic conflicts.
 Hell, I’ve even joined with a few rousing renditions of Flower of Scotland at Murrayfield.
 Who wouldn’t?